 Pop into the fridge to let the chocolate set for about 1 hour.

 Store in a cool dry place, or in the fridge (or in an airtight container) for up to 7 days.

 Gluten Free– Replace the organic flour with 227 grams (1 1/2 scant cups) organic gluten free flour blend.

-High Altitude– Bake at 350 degrees for 30 minutes.
+High Altitude– Bake at 350°F for 30 minutes.
 Remove from oven, let rest for 10 minutes.
 Cut as instructed and bake again for 15 minutes.